 The Mabee Center Ticket Office will open at 10:00 AM on Friday, October 22nd the day of the show.
 Tickets will be available online or by calling the Mabee Center Ticket Office at (918) 495-6000.
 The Mabee Center Ticket Office is open Monday – Friday from 10:00 AM – 5:00 PM.

-An FAQ will be sent to our database of ticket holders with more information and will also be available on this page.
+An FAQ will be sent to our database of ticket holders with more information and is also available here.

 VIP Sponsorship Tables (SOLD OUT)